Mediation Information and Assessment Meetings

 A client will receive information about the mediation process, as well as other dispute resolution services.
 A client will receive information that is specific to their situation, which could include legal and procedural information, information about children, and signposting to other specific agencies or professionals that could help.
 The mediator and client will also plan for the first joint mediation session.
 Mediation sessions usually involve only the separating couple, but can also include individuals such as family members and parental guardians if this is helpful to the separating couple in coming to final arrangements.

 After a MIAM, both mediator and client(s) reflect on whether or not to proceed with mediation.
-If joint mediation is to proceed, a date will be organised for the next meeting.
+If joint mediation is to proceed, a date will be organized for the next meeting.
 If a party wishes to apply to court, the mediator will supply the client with signed copies of the relevant page of the court form/s needed.
-Able Mediation do not charge extra for this service.
+Able Mediation does not charge extra for this service.

 Though this list is not exhaustive, possible exemptions to attending a MIAM may include: